LogSentinel SIEM Dashboard¶

 - Params - any

 paramsthat were specified as part of the requests or extracted dynamically.
+For each IP and domain/URL parameter, geolocation data is dispalyed.
 Additionally, in the same column, the following is displayed:

 - Level - the log level, if one has been specified.
 Log levels can be: TRACE, DEBUG, INFO, WARN, ERROR, CRITICAL, FATAL.

 - Hash - opens a dialog where a number of details are shown: the individual hash of the entry, the hash as part of the hash chain, the entry id as well as the previous entry id (previous in the hash chain).
 These values can be used for log verification, e.g. for obtaining merkle proofs.